-This is, I emphasise, a personal website, largely reflecting my personal interests.
+This is, I emphasise, a personal website which largely reflects my own personal interests.
 I hope that the articles contain information which may be of value to some who are thinking of vacationing in the Canary Islands, but please be aware of the limitations.
 I will not be covering in depth any subjects of which I have no experience.
-That unfortunately includes much on the nightlife (usually I'm on my own so nightlife isn't much fun!) as well as facilities for special needs such as childcare or disability access.
+That unfortunately includes much on the nightlife (usually I'm on my own so nightlife isn't much fun for me!) as well as facilities for special needs such as childcare or disability access.
 Also specialist holidays such as cycling holidays, scuba diving and windsurfing, which require a particular knowledge, are beyond my scope, though some information on these will be presented where relevant.

-What you will find are general impressions of the islands visited, and information on tourist resorts and beaches, scenic attractions, flora and fauna, history and culture.
-I hope one key reason for writing these web pages comes across - I genuinely believe that most who visit islands such as these probably do not get the full benefit out of their visit.
+But what you will find are general impressions of the islands visited, as well as information on tourist resorts and beaches, scenic attractions, flora and fauna, history and culture.
+I hope one key reason of mine for writing these web pages comes across - I genuinely believe that most who visit islands such as these probably do not derive the full benefit from their visit.
 So many will spend all their days lying on the beach or beside the swimming pool, drinking alcohol and reading books.
-Some of those activities may well be fun, but some - certainly drinking and reading - could just as easily be done at home, and none will provide memories to last a lifetime.
-So these web pages are about getting the most out of a vacation in the Canary Islands, getting a full flavour of the islands, taking in the sights, sounds and culture, and all the uniquely individual attractions which each island has to offer.
+Whilst those activities may well be fun, some - certainly drinking and reading - could just as easily be done at home, and none of them will provide memories to last a lifetime.
+So these web pages are about getting the most out of a vacation in the Canary Islands, getting a full flavour of the islands, taking in the sights, sounds and culture, and all of the uniquely individual attractions which each island has to offer.

 MY VISITS TO THE CANARY ISLANDS

-I have spent six days on Tenerife and Lanzarote, and five days on each of Gran Canaria and Fuerteventura.
-I say this for two reasons.
+I have spent six days on Tenerife and Lanzarote, and five days on each of Gran Canaria and Fuerteventura - a point I make for two reasons.
 Firstly to make clear that this is very much a work in progress.
 Opportunity permitting I would like to return to these islands, and to also one day visit and record my experiences of the other three main islands, La Palma, La Gomera and El Hierro.
 If so, further articles will follow.

-But secondly, and to continue the theme of the previous section, I want to emphasise what can be seen and done in less than one week of vacation, if you just make the effort.
-I am no professional travel writer; I am a tourist.
+But secondly, and to continue the theme of the previous section, I want to emphasise just what can be seen and done in less than one week of vacation, if you only make the effort.
+I am not a professional travel writer; I am a tourist.
 I do the things other tourists do.
 On my previous visits I spent time on the beach, I shopped for souvenirs, I got up too late in the mornings.
 But I did also spend half of my days travelling around the islands - a very easy thing to do in the Canaries - and I did take my camera with me where ever I went.
 These articles are the result.
-I hope you enjoy them and find something which will be of value when you choose to spend time on one of these islands in the sun.
+I hope you enjoy them and I hope you will find something of value for when you choose to spend time on one of these wonderful islands in the sun.

 Carnival on Tenerife